benekastah/oppo/README.md

     ;; stored, modified, and evaluated later.
     '(some-fn 1 2 3)

 Almost anything can be an identifier.
-Note, identifiers in oppo are case-sensitive:
+Note, identifiers in oppo are case-insensitive:

     some-fn ;; becomes some_fn
     cool?   ;; becomes cool_qmark_